 If you’re going to save money, it’s essential to spend less than you earn.
 And it’s very hard to know how much you can safely spend without putting together a budget.
 Your budget will guide you as you manage your spending on a daily basis.

 The first step in setting up your budget is to add up all your expenses.
 Be specific and thorough.
 Look at the exact amount on each bill and figure out an average monthly expense based on those numbers.
 Estimate things that you aren’t able to be exact on, but try hard not to low-ball yourself.
 For example, if you’re commuting 100 miles by SUV daily, then you're buying more than one tank of gas a month.

 Write down all of your numbers on a spreadsheet so you can see exactly what you’re dealing with.
-Some of the numbers will be fixed and others may be able to vary widely depending on your behavior.
-Don’t forget to add line items for various types of savings, such as retirement and college savings, if those are part of your goals.
+Some of the numbers will be fixed and others may be able to vary widely depending on your behaviour.
+Don’t forget to add line items for various types of savings, such as retirement and university savings, if those are part of your goals.

 Once you’ve got your numbers and know the spending you can handle, it’s time to figure out how to match that with your income.
 There are various ways to do so.
 One or another of the following systems might work best for you.

-- Digital tracking is a way of budgeting that involves constant surveillance of what you’re spending in each category, so you can adjust as you go.
-There are a wide variety of apps like Mint can make this task (relatively) easy.
+Digital tracking is a way of budgeting that involves constant surveillance of what you’re spending in each category, so you can adjust as you go.
+There are a wide variety of apps like Money Dashboard can make this task (relatively) easy.

 Pay bills on time